Systolic geometry of translation surfaces: Short curves on translation surfaces

-This inequality is slightly weaker than the one from \textbf{Theorem \ref{thm:saddle_nohorse}} which implies that \\ $ \frac{\ell(\delta_1)^2}{\area(S)} \leq \frac{2}{\sqrt{3} \cdot (2g-2+n)}$.\\ \\ \textit{Step 2:} We note that we have at least $n-2$ remaining disks.
-We now expand the remaining disks until \begin{itemize} \item[i)] the closure of a single disk among these disks self-intersects at radius $r_2$.
+In particular the last inequality implies an upper bound for the quotient of the square of the length of the shortest saddle connection and the area which is only slightly weaker than the bound of Boissy and Geninska in Theorem \ref{thm:saddle_nohorse}. \\ \\ \textit{Step 2:} We note that we have at least $n-2$ remaining disks.
+We now expand the remaining disks until one of the following situations occurs: \begin{itemize} \item[i)] the closure of a single disk among these disks self-intersects at radius $r_2$.
 Let without loss of generality $B_{r_2}(p_3)$ be that disk, or \item[ii)] two different disks, both with radius $r_2$, or one with radius $r_1$ and the second with radius $r_2$ intersect.
-Here we assume that $\overline{B_{r_2}(p_3)}$ and $\overline{B_{r_2}(p_4)}$ intersect in the first case or $\overline{B_{r_2}(p_3)}$ and $\overline{B_{r_1}(p_1)}$ intersect in the second case. \end{itemize} In both \textit{Case i)} or \textit{Case ii)}, we obtain a saddle connection $\ell(\delta_2) = 2r_2$ by connecting the respective saddle point or saddle points with a geodesic arc $\delta_2 \neq \delta_1$ of length smaller or equal to $2r_2$.
-As in \textit{Step 1}, we obtain an upper bound on $r_2 \geq r_1$, as all disks are embedded.
+Here we assume that $\overline{B_{r_2}(p_3)}$ and $\overline{B_{r_2}(p_4)}$ intersect in the first case or $\overline{B_{r_2}(p_3)}$ and $\overline{B_{r_1}(p_1)}$ intersect in the second case. \item[iii)] several instances of intersecting disks as described in the previous two cases occur.
+Again, in this 'degenerate case' we choose arbitrarily either a disk from \textit{Case i)} or two disks from \textit{Case ii)} for this step and treat the other disks successively in the next step or steps.
+In our result this would just imply that $r_3 = r_2$. \end{itemize} In both \textit{Case i)} and \textit{Case ii)}, we obtain a second saddle connection $\delta_2$ by connecting the respective saddle point or saddle points with a geodesic arc $\delta_2 \neq \delta_1$.
+In the first case $\ell(\delta_2) \leq 2r_2$ and in the second case $\ell(\delta_2) \leq r_1 + r_2$ or $\ell(\delta_2) \leq 2r_2$.
+So in any case $\ell(\delta_2) \leq 2r_2$.
+As in \textit{Step 1}, we obtain an upper bound on $r_2$, as all disks are embedded.
 In any case we have